This Tax Strategy Statement sets out the management of UK taxes by UK registered entities in the Walmart Inc. group (“the Group”).

 Approach towards the Group’s dealing with HMRC

-The Group’s approach is to comply fully with UK tax law, making sure that all HMRC filings are submitted on a timely basis, with full disclosure, and that any areas of uncertainty are discussed with HMRC on a timely basis.
+The Group’s approach is to comply fully with UK tax law, with full disclosure, and that any areas of uncertainty are discussed with HMRC on a timely basis.
 The Head of UK Tax and his team have regular communication with the HMRC Customer Compliance Manager and specialist HMRC teams to promote a professional, collaborative working relationship which is based on principles of transparency and trust.